brucou/2048s/README.md

 After all tests are concluded, we will provide a coverage report and reassess if the coverage is found to be unsatisfactory.

+### UI testing design
+Remember that we said that tests should simple enough that they don't have to be themselves tested?
+Here, we are in the case that we are going to write a lot of code to write the test generators, and then test the game from the generated sequence.
+So we are going to go step by step and test our tests.
+That is:

+- design the test generators
+- write the test generators
+- test the test generators (oracle based testing preferred on a few manual examples)
+- design the game rules testing (that uses the previously generated tests)
+- test it based on manual tests
+  - that requires reproductibility of the random components
+  - We thus update our implementation design by including seed(s) paramters when sending the NEW_GAME event.
+Once we know the board and numbers that will be generated, we can do oracle-based testing.

 The full algoritm can be conveniently described as a state machine.
 Please see:
 - [the game's state machine](./tests/Game%20state%20machine.png)